 Jerald is constantly working to bring new, patient-inspired solutions to reality in the form of the Cunningham brace.

-Adult patients of club foot can have trouble walking with curled toes, fused ankles, callouses and pain.
+Adults with club feet can have trouble walking with curled toes, fused ankles, callouses and pain.

 Upon consultation at LOC, we can discuss your goals and what you want to achieve via treatment.

 The affected foot will look like it’s rotating internally at the ankle, with the foot pointing down and inwards.
 The soles of the feet face backwards.
 If left untreated, people with club feet often appear to be walking on their ankles or the sides of their feet.

 The big difference is that the Cunningham Brace is flexible and only fitted to the affected leg.
 This allows for the sort of dynamic movement you’d expect in babies, such as crawling, rolling and standing.
 Greater activity helps build a more developed muscular system – particularly calf muscles.
 Anecdotally we’ve seen a lot more symmetry in calf muscles using the Cunningham Brace than boots and bar.
 And because it’s a different kind of mechanism we don’t have to strap the feet up so tightly, which reduces issues such as blistering on the legs.